What You Need To Know

-So here are 7 inexpensive ways to drastically increase security at your house.
+Here are 7 inexpensive ways to drastically increase security at your house

 - Light it up- Motion lights and solar lights are relatively inexpensive and are huge when it comes to making your house undesirable to break into.
 Your goal should be to brighten any dark areas at least some sort of light.
 The biggest reason for this is that it allows you or your neighbors to potentially see anyone who might be lurking about.
 Thieves also know that light is their enemy and will always tend to stay away from well-lit houses.
 Motion lights and solar lights are available from almost anywhere and can range from $25-50.

 - Security Cameras- Most people see security cameras and automatically think expensive.
 However, several companies now offer very affordable cameras such as the Nest Camera or the Ring Camera which go for around $250-300.
-If you aren’t wanting to spend that much you can always invest in fake security cameras which go for around $15-30.
+If you aren’t wanting to spend that much you can always invest in fake security cameras that go for around $15-30.
 In reality, the mere appearance of a security camera can be just much of a deterrent as a real one.

 - Get a Security System Sign– If you don’t want to invest in a security system, you can always spend a few dollars and buy the sign.
 Just like the fake camera a security system sign can make an intruder think you have a security system and not want to bother with a break-in.
 Again, the goal here is to appear as a hard target.